asg017/libfec/README.md

 | https://github.com/esonderegger/fecfile   | Python        | ~2018        |
 | https://github.com/washingtonpost/FastFEC | C/Python/WASM | ~2021        |

+- A single-binary CLI that works on all operating systems, no other dependencies required.
+- Really really fast
-Only FEC filings with version 8.3 and 8.4 are supported, though older versions may work in certain commands.
+- Only FEC filings with version 8.3 and 8.4 are currently supported, though older versions may work in certain commands.
+- Only a CLI for now.
+Could eventually add Python/Node.js/Ruby/WASM bindings in the future, if it ever makes sense.
+- Focused on only outputting data to SQLite/CSVs, though this could change in the future

 ## Installation